rk-the-dev/online-resume/index.md

 ---

 ## 🌟 **Profile**
-- 🚀 **12+ years of professional experience**, with 6+ years in **Golang development**.
+- 🚀 **6+ years of dedicated experience in Golang development**, with **12 years of overall professional experience** in designing, developing, and optimizing enterprise-grade applications.
-- 🛠️ Expertise in designing and implementing **scalable microservices architectures**.
+- 🛠️ Expertise in popular **Golang frameworks** such as Gin, Echo, and Fiber, enabling rapid and efficient backend development.
-- ⚡ Skilled in optimizing **high-concurrency systems** and solving complex challenges.
+- 📊 Proficient in **SQL** (MySQL, PostgreSQL) and **NoSQL** (MongoDB, Redis) databases, with a focus on query optimization, indexing, and schema design.
+- 🏗️ Skilled in **architecture design** for microservices, distributed systems, and event-driven systems, ensuring scalability, maintainability, and modularity.
+- ⚡ Strong expertise in **performance optimization**, leveraging advanced concurrency patterns, memory management, and profiling tools in Golang.
+- 🌍 Extensive experience in developing **REST APIs** and integrating them with front-end applications, adhering to best practices and industry standards.
-- 🌍 Proficient in **cloud-native technologies**, distributed systems, and advanced data pipelines.
+- 🧩 Proficient in implementing **GraphQL APIs** for flexible and efficient data fetching.
+- 🚦 Hands-on experience with **message brokers** (Kafka, RabbitMQ, ActiveMQ) to design asynchronous and fault-tolerant systems.
+- 🛡️ Solid understanding of **security best practices**, including secure authentication, data encryption, and vulnerability mitigation.
+- ⚙️ Proficient in setting up **CI/CD pipelines**, enabling automated testing, deployment, and high-quality releases.
+- 🌟 Adept at **data modeling**, ensuring normalized database design and robust schemas to handle complex workflows.
+- 📈 Proven track record in **mentoring teams**, conducting code reviews, and promoting technical excellence.
-- 🤝 Experienced in mentoring teams and driving technical excellence in fast-paced environments.
+- 🤝 Experienced in collaborating with cross-functional teams to deliver high-performance and user-centric solutions.
-- 🔐 Passionate about building **secure, maintainable, and high-performance solutions**.

 ---